Something went wrong

 Short Term Trends

-Washington’s overall oil usage varies annually based on the severity of the winter.
-As the temperature outside drops, homes’ furnaces need to burn additional heating oil to keep the house warm inside.
+Washington’s overall fuel oil consumption fluctuates each year based on the severity of the winter.
+As the temperature outside dips, homes’ HVAC systems need to burn additional number two heating oil to maintain a constant interior temperature.
 Last winter, the average outside temperature in Washington was 29.3°F, which was 5.5°F colder than the prior winter's average outside temperature.

 Washington County Average Winter Temperature